wildlifetrusts/nextdoornature/content/guides/en/setting-up-a-basic-community-group.md

 ---
-title: Setting up a basic community group
+title: Setting up a Basic Community Group
 summary: This guide explains how to set up a basic community group or unincorporated association.
 ---